oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

 ```
 $ sh create-domain.sh -h
-usage: create-domain.sh -o dir -i file [-e] [-h]
+usage: create-domain.sh -o dir -i file -u username -p password [-e] [-h]
   -i Parameter inputs file, must be specified.
-  -o Output directory for the generated properties and YAML files, must be specified.
+  -o Ouput directory for the generated properties and YAML files, must be specified.
+  -u Username used in building the Docker image for WebLogic domain in image.
+  -p Password used in building the Docker image for WebLogic domain in image.
-  -e Also create the resources in the generated YAML file, optional.
+  -e Also create the resources in the generated YAML files, optional.
   -h Help

 ```